Why do muscles twitch after exercise?

-As you are aware, when you work out at the gym, you break down your muscles.
-Those muscles need time to recover and rebuild into more muscular fibers – this process is known as muscle regeneration.
-While one of the essential elements in regenerating the muscle tissue is getting enough rest, other elements have a significant role.
+As you know, working out at the gym breaks down your muscles.
+Those muscles need time to recover and rebuild into more muscular fibers—this process is known as muscle regeneration.
+While getting enough rest is one essential element in regenerating muscle tissue, other elements have a significant role.

-This article will tell you more about why do muscles twitch after exercise?
+This article will explain why muscles twitch after exercise.
 If you want to discover how to completely rejuvenate your muscles, read my articles on supplements for bodybuilding.

 What happens after working out?